BlackPianoCat/BlackPianoCat/README.md

 I am a **biophysicist** and **data scientist** specializing in the **modeling of chromatin structure and dynamics**.
 My research integrates **stochastic simulations**, **molecular dynamics**, and **machine learning**, all implemented in Python—my primary programming language and favorite scientific tool.

 ---
-## 👤 About Me

-I’m a Greek-born scientist with a lifelong connection to the sea—having spent most of my life near the coast, the rhythm of waves and open horizons continue to inspire both my science and my music.

-Outside the lab, I am passionate about music, especially classical and jazz.
-I’m also an active pianist and composer, always searching for harmony between creativity and structure—just like in chromatin.

-Currently, I live in Warsaw, Poland, where I conduct research in the Plewczyński Lab, focusing on the biophysical modeling of chromatin and the interplay between genome organization, epigenetics, and replication dynamics.

----

 ## 🧬 Research Focus